royalapplications/beyondnet/README.md

 - IncludedTypeNames (Array of Strings): Use this to provide a list of types that should be included even if they are not used by the target assembly.

+# Opaque types

+Every .NET type that is not a primitive or an enum gets exposed as an "opaque type" in C. That means that a typealias for void* is generated for .NET classes and structs.
+By itself, those opaque types are pretty useless.
+To actually access instance properties, call methods or do anything useful with them, you need to call one of the generated methods and pass the instance as the first (self) parameter.

 # Exception Handling

 While .NET has exceptions, C does not.
 And so, since C is the basis for all other language bindings we have to get creative to support catching exceptions in C.